 On March 30, 2021, the Company entered into a term loan agreement with Silicon Valley Bank and SVB Innovation Credit Fund VIII, L.P., as amended in June 2021 and September 2021 (the "Loan Agreement"), which provides a term loan facility of up to \$50.0 million with a maturity date of March 1, 2025.
 The Company's obligations under the Loan Agreement are secured by substantially all of its assets except for its intellectual property.
 The Loan Agreement contains certain customary covenants, including, but not limited to, those relating to additional indebtedness, liens, asset divestitures, and affiliate transactions.
 If a minimum liquidity amount is not maintained, 50% of the outstanding principal and interest will become cash collateralized.
-As of March 31, 2022, the Company was in compliance with all covenants.
+As of June 30, 2022, the Company was in compliance with all covenants.
 The Company may use the proceeds of borrowings under the Loan Agreement as working capital and to fund its general business requirements.

 The Loan Agreement provides that the term loans will be distributed in tranches.
 The initial term loan tranche of \$20.0 million was drawn on March 31, 2021, and on October 13, 2021, the Company borrowed an additional \$10.0 million under the Loan Agreement.
 Borrowings under the Loan Agreement are accounted for net of issuance costs which are being accreted to interest expense over the term of the loan using the effective interest method.
-As of March 31, 2022, two subsequent \$10.0 million term loan tranches were eligible to be disbursed at the request of the Company during specified draw periods between now and 2023 if certain business milestones and other requirements are met by the dates specified in the Loan Agreement.
-Borrowings bear interest at the greater of 7.5% or the Wall Street Journal Prime Rate plus 4.25% (7.75% as of March 31, 2022).
+As of June 30, 2022, two subsequent \$10.0 million term loan tranches will be eligible to be drawn at the request of the Company during specified draw periods prior to March 31, 2023, subject to the achievement of certain business milestones and other requirements by the dates specified in the Loan Agreement.
+Borrowings bear interest at the greater of 7.5% or the Wall Street Journal Prime Rate plus 4.25% (9.00% as of June 30, 2022).
 Interest only payments on the principal amount outstanding are due monthly beginning in the first month after the loan is dispersed.
-Repayment of principal may begin as soon as July 1, 2023 under the level of borrowing outstanding at March 31, 2022, and no later than April 1, 2024 if the remaining two loan tranches are drawn.
-The term loans may only be prepaid in full, and such prepayment requires 30 days' advance notice and was subject initially to a prepayment fee of 3.00% that was stepped down to 2.00% after March 30, 2022 (with a further step down to 1.00% after March 30, 2023).
+Repayment of principal may begin as soon as July 1, 2023 under the level of borrowing outstanding at June 30, 2022, and no later than April 1, 2024 if the remaining two loan tranches are drawn.
+The term loans may only be prepaid in full, and such prepayment requires 30 days' advance notice and was subject initially to a prepayment fee of 3.00% that was decreased to 2.00% after March 30, 2022 (with a further decrease to 1.00% after March 30, 2023).
 The Company is not obligated to pay a prepayment fee if the Company makes a prepayment after March 30, 2024.